typhoon2099/.dotfiles/README.md

 `~/.local.zsh`.
 Bash config is mostly just some aliases.
 The xterm config is currently just some colour settings, and is still a work in progress.

+Required software can be installed on Mac using the supplied Brewfile

 ### Required Software

 * `bash`/`zsh`
 * Starship
+* RTX
+* Direnv

 ## tmux